 That has two advantages: For one, nobody wants to be bored at work.
 Give your team tasks that have an impact and that make them feel like an important part of the team to keep them motivated.

-And two, that also helps keeping your team small.
+And two, that also helps to keep your team small.
 The more remote workers you have to keep happy and involved, the harder it gets.

 6. International Calendar